Decision Layer for Agents · Deterministic · MCP Ready

 Evaluate a case

 Send the case.
-You'll get a verdict, reason codes, and a trace ID.
-If the verdict is needs_info, the required_fields array tells you exactly what's missing.
+You'll get a status, channel-shaped outputs, and a trace ID.
+If the status is halted, outputs.evidence_needed[] tells you exactly what's missing.

 5

-When fields are missing, Sertainly returns needs_info with a required_fields array.
+When evidence is missing, Sertainly returns status: "halted" with an outputs.evidence_needed[] array.
 Loop back, collect the missing data, and re-evaluate.

-• Loop terminates because required_fields is finite and schema-bounded
+• Loop terminates because evidence requirements are finite and schema-bounded

 • Each partial call returns a trace_id — full audit trail even for incomplete attempts